Greenhouse gas emissions by Australia: LNG

+This is a list of known high Emissions sources.
+The list is dominated by mines (many are a source for local Power Stations) because of their high emissions identified by carbonmapper.org.
+Other known high emission sources include fossil fuelled power stations: List of power stations in New South Wales.

 Mitigation (technology aspects)

 Mitigation of global warming involves taking actions to reduce greenhouse gas emissions and to enhance sinks aimed at reducing the extent of global warming.
 This is in distinction to adaptation to global warming, which involves taking action to minimize the effects of global warming.
 Scientific consensus on global warming, together with the precautionary principle and the fear of non-linear climate transitions, is leading to increased effort to develop new technologies and sciences and carefully manage others in an attempt to mitigate global warming.

 In order to make a significant change, coal from Australia needs to be replaced with alternatives.

 Carbon capture and storage in Australia has been put forward as a solution for production of clean hydrogen from natural gas.
 Following the introduction of government mandatory renewable energy targets, more opportunities have opened up for renewable energy technologies such as wind power, photovoltaics, and solar thermal technologies.
 Accelerating deployment of these technologies provides opportunities for mitigating greenhouse gases.

 A carbon price was introduced in 2012 by the government of Julia Gillard with the purpose of reducing Australia's carbon emissions.
 It required large businesses (defined as those with annual carbon dioxide equivalent emissions over 25,000 tonnes annually) to pay a price for emissions permits.
-The tax was scrapped by the Abbott government in 2014 in what was a widely criticized and highly publicized move.
+The tax was scrapped by the Abbott government in 2014 in what was a widely criticised and highly publicized move.